derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development-with-oke/LabGuide300.md

 ## Required Artifacts

 - The following lab requires:
-  - an Oracle Public Cloud account that will be supplied by your instructor, or a Trial Account
+  - an Oracle Cloud Trial Account
   - a [GitHub account](https://github.com/join)

 # Make a Bug Fix to Your Java Microservice